xinziXu/personal-web/README.md

 ## 4. Update your website

-After changing the profile, run the command following:
+After changing the profile, run the command follow:

 ```shell
 ./run1.bat
 ./run2.bat
 ```

-Then the changes will be update to your website.
+Then the changes will be updated to your website.